 Purines and Pyrimidines

-What are purines bases?
+What are purine bases?

 Purines –

-Adenine and guanine are two purines found in DNA. represented by the letters A and G. These are two-ringed nitrogen compounds.
+Adenine and guanine are two purines found in DNA.
+Represented by the letters A and G. These are two-ringed nitrogen compounds.

 What are pyrimidines?